CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Adding-and-Updating-Packages.md

 cumulus@switch:~$ sudo -E apt-get upgrade
 ```

-A list of packages that will be upgraded is displayed and you are prompted to continue.
+The packages that will be upgraded are listed and you are prompted to continue.

 The above commands upgrade all installed versions with their latest versions but do not install any new packages.